Kernix13/springfield-leaf-pickup/README.md

 1. Changed main `for` loop to a `map()` function.
 1. Changed 18 `let` keywords to `const`
-1. No functions are in this???
-Except...
 1. Converted the "check the current year and update the startYr variable" code block into the function `yearCheck(yr)`
 1. Created function `findFirstMonday(day)` and added the switch statement inside
-1. Created the function `currYrSched(num)` to get the current years schedule
+1. Created the function `currYrSched(num)` and added inside the code that gets the current years schedule.
-1. Created the function `outputSchedule(arr)` outputs the `<li>` items based on the weekely indices.
+1. Created the function `outputSchedule(arr)` and added the code that outputs the `<li>` items based on the weekely indices.
 1. Removed all `console.log` statements.